Terms and Conditions

 Because honestly, nothing says I'm fine like drinking from a cup that says Let it go while you're still clutching your phone.

-At least now I read the fine print carefully.
+At least now I read

-Especially the last line:
+especially the last line

 "By clicking 'I Agree,' you understand that closure is not guaranteed — only rebranding."